 Garrett is the Executive Director of RiverLink.
 He is a native of a rural town in Pennsylvania and brings a diverse set of experiences to RiverLink.
 A graduate of the U.S. Naval Academy and Navy Flight Training as a designated Naval Aviator, he served 10 years on active duty and gained valuable experience as a senior manager, instructor pilot, and helicopter aircraft commander.

-In 2008 after graduating from Law School, he moved with his family to Asheville and began his legal career at Pisgah Legal Services and later worked as corporate counsel for a local military contractor.
+In 2008 after graduating from N.C.
+Central University School of Law, he moved with his family to Asheville and began his legal career at Pisgah Legal Services and later worked as corporate counsel for a local military contractor.
 In 2014 he co-founded a walking and biking advocacy group, Connect Enka, in Enka-Candler working to make the area along Hominy Creek and Enka Commerce Center friendly to people who want to bike or walk safely.

 RJ grew up in northern Indiana but has always considered the South as his true home.
 Much of his early years were spent exploring in the woods or playing in the streams and wetlands of his Indiana home and his family lands in Kentucky.
 A scientist at heart, he could be found running barefoot through the woods and climbing trees, playing with his chemistry set or dissecting earthworms in the garage.
 He has always had a bond to the land and to the natural features in the landscape.